 Although there is no prescribed form for this notification, there is a template that is suitable for this purpose.

 The notification must be done at least once every four years.

-By 31 December 2016 (or later if amendments are introduced), in a building with communal heating, the heat supplier must ensure that meters are installed to measure the consumption of heating, cooling or hot water by each final customer.
+in a building with communal heating, the heat supplier must ensure that meters are installed to measure the consumption of heating, cooling or hot water by each final customer.

-A review of cost effectiveness and technical feasibility must be carried out at least once every four years.
+A review of cost-effectiveness and technical feasibility must be carried out at least once every four years.

 Where anything is installed which would be required by these regulations (meters, heat cost allocators etc.) they must be continually operational and properly maintained.

 Where any bill is provided to a final customer, it must be accurate and based on actual consumption.
 If requested by the customer, the bill must be supplied electronically.

 - at least once a year the bill must be based on an actual reading (exceptions apply where an estimated reading can be used)

 - bills must be issued at least quarterly if provided electronically or at least six monthly otherwise